10 Secret Fears 90 percent of Guys Never Talk About

 3. Height

-4. He regards other men as a threat
+4. Seeing other men as a threat

-5. Poor experience in relationships
+5. Poor relationship experience

 6. Hair issues